jantomicky/pimbox/README.md

 - When running `npm install` it may be necessary to add `--no-bin-links` parameter as Windows won't handle symlinks properly.

 ### Linux
-- You might need to install the `net-tools` package on Arch-based distributions for the NFS to work.
+- You might need to install the `net-tools` package on Arch-based distributions ([see docs](https://wiki.archlinux.org/index.php/Vagrant#Troubleshooting)) for the NFS to work.
+- Using NFS will require root permissions when booting the VM unless configured otherwise ([see docs](https://www.vagrantup.com/docs/synced-folders/nfs.html#root-privilege-requirement)).
-- You might need to allow the `udp=y` line in the NFS configuration file ([related issue](https://github.com/hashicorp/vagrant/issues/9666)) in `/etc/nfs.conf`, then either destroy and re-create the box, or prune the NFS exports with:
+- You might need to allow the `udp=y` line in the NFS configuration file ([see issue](https://github.com/hashicorp/vagrant/issues/9666)) in `/etc/nfs.conf`, then, if already created, either destroy and re-create the box, or prune the NFS exports:
 ```
 vagrant global-status --prune
 ```

-## Work in progress
+## TODO

+- Imagick
 - Mailhog
 - Elasticsearch